We had a full house last Sunday night for dinner. We were celebrating an early birthday for my sister-in-law and I. We share the same birthday!

 This is not your grocery store Manwich, which by the way, I grew up on.
 Michael and I even ate the stuff out of a can when we first got married, 16 years ago.
 It was over 10 years ago, Granny Annie introduced us to her Sloppy Joes.
 We have been hooked ever since.
 Lucky for me she shared her recipe and lucky for you all Granny was more than happy to help me share it with you.

-We served the Sloppy Joes on my rosemary focaccia rolls.
-Subscribe to the blog and you won’t miss the post for this amazing addition to any sandwich you desire.
+We served the Sloppy Joes on rosemary focaccia rolls.
+CLICK HERE for the focaccia roll recipe.
 Put it this way, all the kids ate a second roll with their dinner.
 The buns are that good.
 Lucky for the kids, they will burn off that extra bun before they go to bed.
 We adults are a different story.
 We’ll have larger “buns” before bedtime if we enjoyed a second bun with dinner.

-We paired the Sloppy Joes with a Greek spaghetti squash and some people topped coleslaw onto their Joes.
+We paired the Sloppy Joes with a Greek spaghetti squash.
+Some people topped coleslaw onto their Joes.
 I have included the recipe for the Greek spaghetti squash.

 GRANNY ANNIE SLOPPY JOES:

 Serves 6-8 (We doubled the recipe for Sunday night dinner.)

 2 pounds ground beef

 1 cup ketchup

 2 Tablespoons yellow mustard

 2 Tablespoons (or to taste) Franks Red Hot Sauce